huleshjangde/polymath_Ai_Task/README.md

 - Toast Notifications: Toast notifications from the `react-toastify` package are displayed to provide feedback to the user when data is successfully saved or when an error occurs.

-- Logout Functionality: The application includes a logout button that clears the login cookies and redirects the user to the login page.
+- Logout Functionality: The application includes a logout button that signs the user out from Firebase Authentication and redirects them to the login page.

+- Tailwind CSS: The project utilizes Tailwind CSS for styling, providing a responsive design that adapts to different screen sizes and devices.

 ## Assumptions

 The code assumes the following:

-1. Google Sign-In API: The setup and configuration of the Google Sign-In API have been completed outside of this codebase.
+1. Firebase Configuration: The Firebase configuration settings are properly set up in the project.
+This includes adding the Firebase configuration object in the appropriate file and enabling Google Authentication in the Firebase console.

 2. React Context and API Data: The code assumes that the `AppContext` is correctly implemented and provides the `apiData` array containing the products fetched from an API.

-3. Firebase Database Integration: It is assumed that the Firebase database integration is set up correctly and that the provided Firebase API endpoint (`https://my-internship-11782-default-rtdb.firebaseio.com/users.json`) is valid.
+3. Firebase Realtime Database Integration: It is assumed that the Firebase Realtime Database integration is set up correctly and that the provided Firebase API endpoint (`https://my-internship-11782-default-rtdb.firebaseio.com/users.json`) is valid.

-4. UI Styling: The code assumes that the required UI styling classes and components, such as `bg`, `px`, `rounded`, and `text`, are defined and imported correctly from the respective libraries or CSS files.
+4. UI Styling: The code assumes that the required UI styling classes and components from Tailwind CSS are defined and imported correctly.

 Please ensure that these assumptions are met and make any necessary adjustments to the code and configurations to fit your specific requirements.